-I’d really like to meet the guy who wrote ‘Escaping the Delta’.
-His name is Elijah Wald (which is a great name for an author of a book about blues).
+I’d really like to meet the Elijah Wald who wrote ‘Escaping the Delta’.

 WHAT IS BLUES?

-As a DJ I often find myself in a discussion about what ‘is’ and ‘isn’t’ blues, so something I liked about the book right from the start was that it was a little controversial.
-This made me laugh out loud:
+As a DJ I often find myself in a discussion about what ‘is’ and ‘isn’t’ blues.
+Elijah was very clear about his definition:

 ‘Blues has always been, first and foremost, a marketing term.’